redredgroovy/easy-ca/README.md

 ### Revoke a Certificate

-Running **revoke-certificate** from within a CA installation allows you to revoke a certificate issued by that CA and update the CRL:
+Running **revoke-cert** from within a CA installation allows you to revoke a certificate issued by that CA and update the CRL:

 ```
-$CA_DIR/bin/revoke-certificate -c $CA_DIR/certs/fqdn-domain-com.server.crt
+$CA_DIR/bin/revoke-cert -c $CA_DIR/certs/fqdn-domain-com.server.crt
 ```

-**revoke-certificate** will prompt for the revocation reason.
+**revoke-cert** will prompt for the revocation reason.
 After the script is completed, the server CRL is updated and available for review:

 ```
 $CA_DIR/crl/ca.crl